isomerpages/seab-corp/_seab-link-issue-1-2025/Empowering 21st Century Learners: Insights from SEAB's Workshop on Assessment as Learning.md

 variant: markdown
 description: ""
 ---
-<p>On 4 March2024, 31 key personnel and teachers from the West 3 (W3) Cluster
+<p>On 4 March 2024, 31 key personnel and teachers from the West 3 (W3) Cluster
 participated in a half-day workshop conducted by SEAB at Frontier Primary School.
-Titled “<em>Strengthening 21<sup>st</sup> Century Competencies (CC) through Assessment as Learning (AaL)</em>”, the workshop was adapted from an established in-house training programme, the workshop delved into the concepts, principles, and practical applications of AaL to enhance students’ 21CC.
+Titled “<em>Strengthening 21<sup>st</sup> Century Competencies (CC) through Assessment as Learning (AaL)</em>”, the workshop was adapted from an established in-house training programme.
+The workshop delved into the concepts, principles, and practical applications of AaL to enhance students’ 21CC.
 The primary goal was to deepen participants’ understanding of how AaL fosters self-awareness, self-reflection and self-regulation
 - crucial metacognitive processes for cultivating the skills essential